 Throwing up?
 Diarrhea?
 If you don’t want to buy white bread and crackers, try this real food solution to the popular “BRATY” diet

 Yep, whooping cough.
-All three kids had it, and it started with our one fully vaccinated child, ironically.
+All three kids had it, and it started with my fully vaccinated child, ironically.
 Read part one of the whooping cough story HERE and follow to the other two from there…

 Bet you won’t guess two really off-the-wall symptoms of pneumonia in toddlers that we got to experience firsthand…you’re welcome for my taking the hit so you can just read about how to treat pneumonia naturally at home!

 Ever heard of salmonella?
 Read my friend’s terrifying story and it will convince you to crack down on handwashing with your children immediately.

 The best prevention for everything that I know of!
 Time for me to get back into this habit as my nose runs from the cold my kids brought home…